-Some drugs may be contraindicated in selected cases (e.g. NSAIDs in patients with gastrointestinal disorders, NSAID sensitive asthma, TCAs in patients with cardiac conduction disorders).
+Some drugs may be contraindicated in selected cases (for example, NSAIDs in patients with gastrointestinal disorders, NSAID-sensitive asthma, and TCAs in patients with cardiac conduction disorders).
 The practitioner must be familiar with the potential drug interactions and side effects (long- and short-term use) of any medication prescribed and be prepared to deal with adverse reactions.
-The dentist should consider collaborating with other health care professionals, particularly when appropriate pharmacotherapy involves the use of drugs with which the dentist lacks experience or complications begin to exceed their competence to manage independently.
+The dentist must consider collaborating with other health care professionals, particularly when appropriate pharmacotherapy involves the use of drugs with which the dentist lacks experience or complications begin to exceed their competence to manage independently.
 For more information, see the Guidelines on The Role of Opioids in the Management of Acute and Chronic Pain in Dental Practice.

-- Therapy by a dentist or other registered health professional, experienced in the management of TMDs, including:jaw exercises (e.g. relaxation, rotation, stretching, isometrics and postural)
+- Therapy by a dentist or other registered health professional experienced in the management of TMDs, including:

+- Jaw exercises (for example, relaxation, rotation, stretching, isometrics, and postural)

-- application of superficial heat or cold
+- Application of superficial heat or cold

-- massage
+- Massage

-- manual mobilization
+- Manual mobilization

-- ultrasound\
+- Ultrasound\

-- low-intensity laser\
+- Low-intensity laser\

 - TENS (transcutaneous electrical nerve stimulation)

-- acupuncture
+- Acupuncture

-- \ There is some evidence that some of these can reduce patient's symptoms facilitating mobilization and reducing pain thus allowing jaw exercises to proceed.
+\There is some evidence that some of these can reduce the patient's symptoms facilitating mobilization and reducing pain thus allowing jaw exercises to proceed.

-- Psychological, psychotherapeutic or psychiatric treatment by appropriately qualified practitioners, including behavioural modification therapy, cognitive behavioural therapy and mindfulness - Stabilization type of occlusal appliances (intra-oral appliances designed to provide even and balanced occlusal contact without either forcefully altering the mandibular rest position or permanently altering the dental occlusion)
+- Psychological, psychotherapeutic or psychiatric treatment by appropriately qualified practitioners, including behavioural modification therapy, cognitive behavioural therapy, and mindfulness - Stabilization type of occlusal appliances (intra-oral appliances designed to provide even and balanced occlusal contact without either forcefully altering the mandibular rest position or permanently altering the dental occlusion)

-Long-term, constant or permanent anterior repositioning of the mandible, such as with orthodontics or fixed / removable prosthodontics, is not validated by well controlled, well designed scientific research.
+Long-term, constant, or permanent anterior repositioning of the mandible, such as with orthodontics or fixed/removable prosthodontics, is not validated by well-controlled, well-designed scientific research.
 Additionally, partial occlusal coverage appliances with limited interarch contacts must be used with caution to avoid the risk of permanent occlusal changes or aspiration.
 Oral appliances may be used to maintain the tongue or jaw in a position to relieve or improve snoring and sleep-disordered breathing (SDB).
-However, in some cases, these appliances may cause or worsen temporomandibular joint pain, joint noise development, pain in the muscles of mastication and permanent changes in occlusion.
+However, in some cases, these appliances may cause or worsen temporomandibular joint pain, joint noise development, pain in the muscles of mastication, and permanent changes in occlusion.